junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Introduced in House
 - 2017-03-09 — Referred to the House Committee on Financial Services.
+- 2017-07-12 — Hearings Held by the Subcommittee on Financial Institutions and Consumer Credit Prior to Referral.
+- 2017-12-12 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 60 - 0.
+- 2018-01-22 — Placed on the Union Calendar, Calendar No. 388.
+- 2018-01-22 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-523.
+- 2018-01-22 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-523.